jason-den/hbxz.github.io/_posts/sec/2020-04-28-Security-Practice.md

 ---
 layout: post
-title: "Security Practice"
+title: "Security Practices"
-subtitle: ""
+subtitle: "A series of practices from Security course"
-date: 2020-04-28 15:00:00
+date: 2020-04-28 17:00:00
 author: "Jason Denn"
 header-img: "img/post-bg-2015.jpg"
 catalog: true
 tags:
-  - Security Practices
-  - thread modeling
+  - sec
-	- Threat Tree
+  - password
 ---

 ## Threat Modelling

-Threat modelling is one of the formal ways that we assess and document risk within the Information Security Industry.
+It is one of the formal ways that we assess and document risk within the Information Security Industry.

 There are several frameworks which are used to help build threat models :